 1.1.
 Precedence Law Limited (the ‘Firm’) is a Limited Company registered in England and Wales with registered number 07487356.
-The Firm’s registered office is at Lower Ground Floor, 13 Duckworth Lane, Bradford, BD9 5ER.
-The Firm also has a branch office at Vicarage Chambers, 9 Park Square East, Leeds, LS1 2LH.
+Offices: Vicarage Chambers, 9 Park Square East, Leeds, LS1 2LH (Registered office).

 - Terms of Website Use